Updated October 5, 2024

 And don’t be fooled if Mom’s outward behavior trends more towards the victim martyred type… yet she is still entitled and self-absorbed; a covert narcissist can be more manipulative than an overt one.

-Is Mom narcissistic, borderline, or histrionic, or does she have tendencies of these disorders?
+Is Mom narcissistic, borderline, or histrionic, or does she have traits found in these disorders?

 If so, the traits which make up personality disorders rarely soften with age.
 If anything, they are likely to get worse.
 When you educate yourself about these disorders, you will know what you are up against and be better prepared to handle them.